RNuijten/Quarto-CV/README.md

 # CV
+Template for creating a data-driven Curriculum Vitae in two formats, as a website and as a PDF, using Quarto and HTML/CSS formatting.

 I would like to acknowldge Cynthia A Huang for creating the initial Quarto CV template (https://www.cynthiahqy.com/posts/cv-html-pdf/).
 Furthermore, the icons that can be found in the pdf version of the CV are from:

 * academicons (https://jpswalsh.github.io/academicons/)